Kender (Dragonlance): Fictional origin

 Alternatively, in the novel The Forest King the Longwalker tells the story of his arrival in Krynn through a great cleft in the ground.
 The Longwalker states that a very clever girl named Fina decided to make a lodestone so powerful it would draw the gods down.
 All the people helped her until it was the size of a mountain.
-This drew down The Eye, which burned with such anger it melted the loadstone, and killed many of the people.
+This drew down The Eye, which burned with such anger it melted the lodestone, and killed many of the people.
 They found a cleft and squeezed inside, going down through the earth to escape The Eye, traveling down for many generations.
 When they emerged on the other side they were smaller, and filled with wanderlust; they had become the kender.
 When asked if the story were true he replies, "How could it be?"
 This tale, however, is almost certainly the equivalent of a Krynnish folktale.

 Appearance and traits

 The kender are described in a review of DL1 Dragons of Despair, the adventure module where they first appeared, as: "wizened 14-year-olds and, unlike halflings, they wear shoes."

 In Dragons of Autumn Twilight, Kender are described as "small boned" and rarely growing over more than 4 feet tall.
 Grubb adds to this, stating that the original intention was to depict them as being "wilder than halflings, fearless, sometimes cruel as only children can be".
 Things changed after Pack's dramatic readings, at which point they became "brave, fearless, taunting, and cute".

 In Dragonlance Adventures, the kender are depicted with several qualities that make them stand out.
 They obtain a wizened appearance as they grow older, due to a fine network of lines that appears on their faces around age forty, and have pointed ears which gives them somewhat of a resemblance to elves.
 Kender tend to have a wide vocal range, enabling older individuals to perform impressive sound imitations.
 In addition, they are often depicted as rambling and speaking very quickly when excited, which can make them difficult to understand.
 Finally, they are described as having a distinctive topknot incorporated into their hairstyles, which is a source of pride.

-When kender appeared in the computer game Champions of Krynn, released in 1990, they were described as "a diminutive and highly playful race that resembles Tolkien's hobbit".
+When kender appeared in the computer game Champions of Krynn, released in 1990, they were described as "ever mirthful" and "a diminutive and highly playful race that resembles Tolkien's hobbit".